 Autonomous operations · homelab

-One Proxmox box, a rack of self-hosted services, and a fleet of agents that watch, triage, rehearse, and repair.
-Below is every fix they've made — the symptom, what actually went wrong, and how it was resolved — generated from the system's own records and redeployed within a minute of each one.
+One Proxmox box running a rack of self-hosted services, with watchers that check its state on a schedule, diagnose what they find, and bring you a researched fix to approve.
+Below is every fix that has been made: the symptom, what actually went wrong, and how it was resolved.
+The page is generated from the system's own records and redeployed within a minute of each one.

 Fixes logged